What precisely is corporate culture? Simply put, it’s the values, norms, and behaviors of an organization.

 - Working hours

-- Greetings – at Ikea, for example, everybody is on a first-name basis internally, and people are addressed casually in all communications such as job ads, advertising etc. This communicates that Ikea is a friendly workplace.
+- Greetings – at Swedish retail chain, IKEA, for example, everybody is on a first-name basis internally, and people are addressed casually in all communications.
+This showcases IKEA as a friendly place to work.

 - Dress codes